exasol/exasol-driver-lua/doc/user_guide/user_guide.md

 ## Using exasol-driver-lua in an Exasol UDF

-The Exasol database allows running Lua code in [user defined functions (UDF)](https://docs.exasol.com/db/latest/database_concepts/udf_scripts.htm).
+The Exasol in version 8 or later allows running Lua code in [user defined functions (UDF)](https://docs.exasol.com/db/latest/database_concepts/udf_scripts.htm).
 The exasol-driver-lua uses only dependencies that are available to UDFs or that can be included into an package using amalgamation.
 This makes it possible to also use it in an Exasol UDF, e.g. for accessing another Exasol database.

 To build such a package follow these steps: